How to Fix NVIDIA Driver Crashing in Windows 10

 Conclusion

 And now you are all set.
-By setting your power setting on Maximum performance mode, it wouldn’t restrict the graphics cards to work at their maximum efficiency.
+Setting your power on Maximum performance mode wouldn’t restrict the graphics cards from working at their maximum efficiency.
 Thus it would prevent NVIDIA drivers from crashing.
+You can also use NVIDIA Lightboost for better performance in gaming.
+To learn how to enable it, click here.

 Also see: NVIDIA Installer Failed?
 Here’s How to Fix It